chingyaoc/VQA-tensorflow/README.md

 $ python model_VQA.py
 ```

-with the default parameter, this will take several hours and will generate the model under `model`
+with the default parameter, this will take several hours and will generate the model under `model_save`
 To test, comment out `train()` and run the same program, this will generate `data.json`
 We finally run a simple program to correct the generated json files.